advaitguje7/BT_Controller/README.md

-This is a program to play games wirelessly using an ESP-32.
+This is a program to play games via Bluetooth using an ESP-32.
 It is designed around Minecraft's default binds, but the controls can be changed as needed.

 ## To-Do
 - [x] Basic motion: strafing (buttons), looking around